Explainer: the GT3 cost ladder explained

 • Multi-hour races

 Series like the Nürburgring Endurance Series sit comfortably here.
-The racing is demanding, but the cost logic aligns with the category’s intent.
+The racing is demanding, but the cost structure aligns with the spirit of the sport.
+In this world, GT3 is a system built for resilience, not just raw speed.

 • tightly controlled performance windows